SpasPandev/SumUp_Wallet_API/README.md

     - When the application starts, it deletes existing tables and creates new ones.

     - The tables are initialized with default data from the `data.sql` file located in the `src/main/resources` directory.

+3. **Testing Auto-Generated Users**

+    - To test the auto-generated users, use the default password: `123321`.